Best Cheap Health Insurance in Washington for 2026

 Cheapest health insurance companies in Washington

-Community Health Plan has the most affordable health insurance for most people in Washington state, at $379 per month before discounts.
+Community Health Plan, Ambetter and LifeWise Health Plan have the cheapest health insurance plans for most people in Washington state, with Gold plans starting at $426 per month before discounts.

 Find Cheap Health Insurance Quotes in Washington